 If any of those things apply to you, we feel your pain.
-This video helps to break down some of the most common mistakes that we have run into across the board with multiple ecommerce businesses, and how to avoid and fix them.
+This video helps to break down some of the most common data mistakes that we run into with ecommerce businesses, and how to avoid and fix them.
 If you don’t have the time to sit through the video, or don’t have headphones handy, never fear: we have provided a breakdown of the video below.

 Mistake #1: Not automating data extraction

 - Most companies have a HUGE issue with this; they have someone assigned to extract data from multiple data aggregates and put it all together in one place.

 - This causes several problems for businesses, the first being the human error side of things; humans make mistakes constantly, and with a task like data aggregation it’s very easy to misplace a decimal point or to switch two numbers around, which may not seem like a huge deal, but if you take action on the insights gleaned from that data it can lead to catastrophe.

 - The second problem is that humans are expensive.
 Generally the person in charge of this kind of task is a marketer, and their time is much better spent analyzing data rather than aggregating it; marketers find actionable insights from the data, but very rarely do they have the necessary training to clean data and ensure its accuracy.

 Mistake #2: Believing that a dashboard is the solution to your data problems

 - Dashboards are excellent tools for data visualization and data aggregation, but they will not solve any issues that you have with the underlying data.